Author: Aditya Gupta

 Ecolife is a firm based out of Chennai that produces bioplastics for industrial packaging.
 Their products also include bioplastics for industrial packaging with different varieties like perforation films and lamination films.
 The bioplastics produced by Ecolife do not contain polyethylene or polypropylene and they sell both single-use and reusable plastic bags made out of bioplastics that can both be ultimately used as biowaste bag.

 These bags are being produced currently by a Bengaluru-based firm Envigreen, which is the latest startup to enter the Indian bioplastics market.
 This company was established by a Qatar-based NRI, Ashwath Hegde in 2016, when Envigreen opened its operations in Bengaluru and its production facility is already capable of producing 1,000 tons of bioplastics every year.
 The carry bags manufactured by Envigreen are made out of 12-14 biological ingredients like potato, tapioca, organic oil extracted from banana, flowers and other vegetables along with natural starch.

 The company’s manufacturing cost is a little high because of the expensive raw materials and thus the bags are priced 35% higher than a normal plastic bag.
 A medium-sized carry bag would cost INR3, whereas the same plastic bag would cost INR2.
-The bag if discarded decomposes within 180 days and can dissolve within a day in water at room temperature.
-Interestingly, the company claims takes only 15 sec to dissolve an Envigreen bag in boiling water!
+The bag if discarded decomposes within 180 days and interestingly, the company claims it takes only 15 sec to dissolve an Envigreen bag in boiling water!